monadicsystems/monadicsystems.github.io/post1.md

     ul_ [] $ mapM_ (li_ [] . toHtml) p.likes -- mapM_ is like the map function, but it works in a monadic context
 ```

 You probably noticed that in the templating function I'm using the `toHtml` function, but in the static version of the template I was able to use a string literal like `"The color green"` without using `toHtml`.
 This is because of how Haskell infers the types of string literals when the `OverloadedStrings` language extension is enabled.
 When the `OverloadedStrings` extension is on, GHC infers the string literal `"The color green"` to be of type `Html ()` automatically.
 GHC can't do this in the `personHtml` template function because the fields of the `Person` record are defined as being of type `Text`.
-We could define the `Person` record as `data Person = Person { name :: Html (), location :: Html (), likes :: [Html ()]}` and remove the need to use `toHtml` in our template, but that would be unweildy to other parts of the program that need to manipulate those fields.
+We could define the `Person` type as `data Person = Person { name :: Html (), location :: Html (), likes :: [Html ()]}` and remove the need to use `toHtml` in our template, but that would be unweildy to other parts of the program that need to manipulate those fields.
 It's more practical if the fields are of type `Text`, and we convert them to `Html ()` when it's necessary.

 Awesome!
 Now we have an HTML template that we can apply to any value of the type `Person`.